Is it safe for travelers to visit Italy? - Local News 8

 But while governments are “monitoring” the situation, travelers have not been advised against travel to Italy.

+The UK’s Foreign and Commonwealth Office published updated travel advice Tuesday advising against “all but essential travel” to 11 Italian towns undergoing isolation measures by Italian authorities.

-The UK Department of Health has released a new travel advisory saying that travelers returning from northern Italy should self-isolate if they display flu-life symptoms.
+A travel advisory from the UK Department of Health says that travelers returning from northern Italy should self-isolate if they display flu-like symptoms.

 Meanwhile Austria has suspended train services going in and out of Italy, and the country’s interior minister, Karl Nehammer, says officials are considering introducing border controls with the country as a precaution.

-The developments in Italy, along with South Korea, where cases have surged past 970 in the last few days, has increased fears of a spike outside mainland China.
+The developments in Italy, along with South Korea, where cases have surged past 1,260, has increased fears of a spike outside mainland China.

 The World Health Organization (WHO) declared the novel coronavirus outbreak a public health emergency of international concern, after an emergency committee reconvened on January 30 in Geneva.